 Through our Department for Lifelong Learning, we also offer foundation courses in a range of other subjects designed for students who have non-standard qualifications, who have had a sustained period out of education or whose studies have been significantly disrupted.

-International students can apply for a foundation course at the University of Sheffield International College.
+International students can apply for an International Foundation Year programme at the University of Sheffield International College.
 Upon successful completion, students can progress to an undergraduate degree.

 The University requires all applicants to be capable of undertaking a period of high-level study leading to a degree qualification.

 We have specific procedures for the declaration of criminal convictions.
 Courses in Medicine, Dentistry, Speech Science, Orthoptics and Social Work also require you to undergo a full Disclosure and Barring Service (DBS) check.